 (25) Regulatory cooperation between independent media regulatory authorities or bodies is essential to make the internal market for media services function properly.
+However,

-However, Directive 2010/13/EU does not provide for a structured cooperation framework for national regulatory authorities or bodies.
-Since the revision of the EU framework for audiovisual media services by Directive 2018/1808/EU of the European Parliament and of the Council52, which extended its scope to video-sharing platforms, there has been an ever-increasing need for close cooperation among national regulatory authorities or bodies, in particular to resolve cross-border cases.
+Directive 2010/13/EU does not provide for a structured cooperation framework for national regulatory authorities or bodies.
+Since the revision of the EU framework for audiovisual media services by Directive 2018/1808/EU of the European Parliament and of the Council10, which extended its scope to video-sharing platforms, there has been an everincreasing need for close cooperation among national regulatory authorities or bodies, in particular to resolve cross-border cases.
 Such a need is also justified in view of the new challenges in the EU media environment that this Regulation seeks to address, including by entrusting national regulatory authorities or bodies with new tasks.

-(26) Aware of these challenges, and in order to respond to the need for closer cooperation in the field of audiovisual media services, ERGA members have agreed a Memorandum of Understanding, which sets out non-binding mechanisms for cross-border cooperation.
-However, to ensure the effective enforcement of Union media law, [...] to avoid the raising of additional barriers in the internal market for media services and to prevent the possible circumvention of the applicable media rules by rogue media service providers, it is essential to provide for a clear, legally binding framework for national regulatory authorities or bodies to cooperate effectively and efficiently.
+Aware of these challenges, and in order to respond to the need for closer cooperation in (26)the field of audiovisual media services, ERGA members agreed in 2020 on a Memorandum of Understanding, which sets out non-binding mechanisms for crossborder cooperation to strengthen the application of Union rules relevant for audiovisual media services and video-sharing platform services.
+Building on this voluntary framework and in order to ensure the effective enforcement of Union media law acquis, to avoid the raising of additional barriers in the internal market for media services and to prevent the possible circumvention of the applicable rules by rogue media service providers, it is essential to provide for a clear, legally binding framework for national regulatory authorities or bodies to cooperate effectively and efficiently with one another within the established legal framework.
 Such a framework is crucial for upholding the country of origin principle, which is a cornerstone of Directive 2010/13/EU as well as for ensuring that regulatory authorities or bodies are able to exercise oversight over relevant media service providers.
 The objective should be to ensure the consistent and effective application of this Regulation and the implementation of Directive 2010/13/EU, for instance by ensuring a smooth exchange of information between national regulatory authorities or bodies or allowing to quickly address queries related to jurisdiction issues.
 Where national regulatory authorities or bodies exchange information, all relevant Union and national law on exchange of information, including relevant data protection law, should be respected.
 Such cooperation, and in particular the accelerated cooperation, is of key relevance to support actions to protect the internal market from such rogue media service providers, while ensuring compliance with fundamental rights, in particular freedom of expression.
 In particular, such accelerated cooperation is needed to prevent that media services suspended in certain Member States under Articles 3(3) and 3(5) of Directive 2010/13/EU continue to be provided via satellite or other means in those Member States, and thus to contribute to the 'effet utile' of the relevant national measures, in compliance with Union law.
 The opinions of the Board will be important for the effective functioning of the cooperation mechanism.